 The customer base is widespread and does not show significantly different loss patterns for different customer segments.
 The loss allowance is calculated on a collective basis for all trade and other receivables in totality.
-Details of the provision matrix is presented in note 9.
+Details of the provision matrix is presented in note 8.

 An impairment gain or loss is recognised in profit or loss with a corresponding adjustment to the carrying amount of trade and other receivables, through use of a loss allowance account.
-The impairment loss is included in operating expenses in profit or loss as a movement in credit loss allowance (note 32).
+The impairment loss is included in depreciation, amortisation and impairment expenses in profit or loss as a movement in credit loss allowance (note 32).